ankush91/Rtce/README.md

 This is a class project, and the primary goal is to design and implement a networking protocol.
 We also must implement an application to make use of the protocol, however this is secondary.
 Our protocol is to allow collaborative document editing.

+This program is in Java 8, so to run you need java 1.8 or higher.

 ## 1. Use

 The jar files are located in the main rtce folder.
 For the current implementation, they must remain in that folder.